astromikemerri/XIAOGPT/README.md

 <p></p>
 <img src=XIAOGPTfritzing.jpg width=500>

-and physically end up looking something like this (with a 10p for scale):
+andend up looking something like this (with a 10p for scale):

 <img src="XIAOGPTimage.jpeg" width=500>